sf-railsbridge-study-group-2014/the-long-road/README.md

 # The Long Road

-Being a professional programmer takes time
+> Being a professional programmer takes time
-The road is long and winding.
+> The road is long and winding.
-To walk alone would be a crime
+> To walk alone would be a crime
-Together there is wisdom for the finding.
+> Together there is knowledge for the finding.

 ## Philosophy
 There are two sides to effectiveness as a developer: